Eons ago, Lucifer Morningstar rebelled against Heaven, and was cast into Hell. Here the Morningstar ruled, awaiting the day he could be freed.

 Season of Mists

-This is the arc where Dream comes to Hell in search of Nada, only to find Hell empty and to learn that Lucifer has quit being the Lord of Hell, he has chased everyone out, locked all the entrances, had Dream cut off his wings and given Morpheus the Key to Hell and left, off to Perth, Australia where he spends his time on the beach, lounging in a lawn chair.
+This is the arc where Dream comes to Hell only to find Hell empty and to learn that Lucifer has quit being the Lord of Hell.
+He has locked all the entrances, had Dream cut off his wings and given Morpheus the Key to Hell and left for Perth, Australia.

 The Kindly Ones